Planning a home appraisal? Discover how long the appraisal process takes and get insights for a smooth experience. Truehold answers your questions.

 While site visits may not be the most exhaustive part of the appraisal process, home appraisers will be on the lookout for:

 One of the most tedious parts of the home appraisal process is the home inspection.
 Many people confuse a home inspection for an appraisal but it is important to understand the differences and similarities between a home appraisal vs inspection.
+An appraisal inspection is crucial, especially when dealing with an appraisal contingency.

 After their site visit, home appraisers still have some research to complete.